Jordan1819/React-Native-App/README.md

 The launch point for this application is React-Native-App/App.js

-The design of this app features injerited CSS styling as well as JavaScript.
+The design of this app features inherited CSS styling as well as JavaScript.

 This is a responsive application that features a custom view for both tablets and smartphones.